 “God raised up his servant and sent him first to you to bless you by turning each of you from your evil ways.”
 (Acts 3:26)

 Sin is what really imprisons and kills us (Rom.
 6:23).
-Peter almost immediately calls his audience to “repent and turn back, so that your sins may be wiped out” (3:19).
+Peter almost immediately calls his audience to “repent and turn back, so that your sins may be wiped out (3:19).”
 This means surrendering our lives to God, and turning our backs from the things our Father hates.
 Left on our own, we cannot lead a life of holiness under God.
-It’s natural for us to want to live for ourselves.
+It’s natural.
 We need the Spirit to empower us to want to be more like Jesus and less like the world, to empower us to follow Him faithfully.
 We need God in order to repent.

 The true healer for the true sickness, sin, is Jesus.
+This is why we celebrated Easter, Jesus’ resurrection yesterday.
 If you believe this, are you amazed?
-Are you glorifying Him today?
+Are you glorifying Him not just on Easter, but every day?
 Believe and seek Him today!